Home / Home Loans / First home buyers

 Generally speaking, if your LVR is above 80% (i.e. your deposit is below 20%), your lender could make you take out lenders mortgage insurance (LMI) as a condition of your home loan.

 As discussed, however, the FHBG can help you avoid paying LMI by guaranteeing up to 15% of your property’s value, with a minimum of 5% required on your end.
-This means that you will not be required to pay LMI if you meet the FHBG eligibility criteria.
+This means that you won’t be required to pay LMI if you meet the FHBG eligibility criteria.

-As mentioned, stamp duty is a type of tax imposed by states and territories during the sale of a property.
-Stamp duty costs vary in each state and territory, but in most cases, will be in the thousands or tens of thousands of dollars.
+Stamp duty is a type of tax imposed by states and territories during the sale of a property.
+Stamp duty costs vary in each state and territory but, in most cases, will be in the thousands or tens of thousands of dollars.

 Most of Australia’s states and territories either waive or discount stamp duty for first home buyers, making it less of an obstacle to home ownership.
-However, property price caps apply, so check your state or territory’s relevant caps before applying for a concession or exemption.
+However, property price caps apply to be eligible for these discounts, so check your state or territory’s relevant caps before applying for a concession or exemption.

 You’ll generally want to be ahead of the game when it comes to home insurance, as most lenders will only arrange for settlement after being named as the financial institution on a home insurance policy attached to the property in question.